StephenJD/lighting_up_your_life/content/en/Teaching/Discipleship Groups/Discovery Groups/Discovery Groups.md

 ---
+title: Discovery Groups
 type: document
 translationKey: Discovery Groups
-title: Discovery Groups
+geometry: margin=2cm
+geometry: a4paper
 ---
-# Discovery Groups

 Discovery groups are mixed-sex discipleship groups of up to about 12 people.
 They are usually formed when reaching out to a new family,